rumantela/ferrerMtest/README.txt

     3- Repository+driver- Manages the database, based on PDO-mysqli 4- Main resource (product.php)- It initializes an instance of the controller.

-It has a unit test for each class and an little frontend in html and js.
+It has a unit test for each class.
+The deepest test is executed in driverDB, driverDB prevents SQL injections and wrong data format but it does not prevent from content itself. name and description fields can be record with any data that is going to recorded as string.
+Other test are softer, check comunications between classes.

 To configure the database modify the file named "config.php".